Skip to main content

 Active-duty military personnel are required to keep working even if their pay is delayed.
 Some services on bases, such as non-acute health care and child care, may be reduced or temporarily closed.
 Off-base care provided through Tricare is not affected.

-Benefits from Social Security, Medicare, and Medicaid continue during a shutdown, but many related services slow down.
+Payment of Social Security (including Disability Income or Retirement Income) benefits, Medicare, and Medicaid will continue during a shutdown, but many related services may slow down.
 Tasks such as issuing new cards, verifying benefits, or responding to customer service inquiries may face significant delays, leading to longer wait times.

-Veterans' medical care through the VA remains available, and benefits continue to be processed.
+Veterans’ medical care through the VA medical facilities and clinics remains available, and benefits continue to be processed.
 However, certain support programs, like job training, may be temporarily suspended until funding resumes.

-The Small Business Administration typically stops processing new loans during a shutdown.
+The Small Business Administration (SBA) may continue normal operations with the Disaster Loan Program.
+However, they will stop processing new business loans, such as through the 7(a) and 504 programs.
 In the 2018–2019 shutdown, this caused over $2 billion worth of small business loans to be delayed, a setback that could occur again.

 Farmers may face delays as USDA farm loan processing and some risk coverage programs are paused.
 This interruption can affect both ongoing operations and long-term planning.

-The U.S. Postal Service is funded separately from congressional appropriations and will continue its operations normally during a shutdown.
+Post Offices will remain open and mail delivery will continue.
+The U.S. Postal Service is funded separately from congressional appropriations and will continue its normal operations.

 Learn more